 Whistles

 I make an Irish Whistle in the key of D. As with my Rudall flute model, I initially designed this whistle for myself.
 What I wanted in a whistle was something that felt a bit like a Sindt, with more volume, and better intonation on certain notes.
 I want to lean into the bell note, and have a clean break between octaves.
 I like a bit of that chiffy sound, but not too much.
-And I wanted the octaves to be balanced, the second octave not overly loud compared to the first, especially the high A and B. This whistle has been designed to achieve these goals.
+And I wanted the octaves to be balanced, the second octave not overly loud compared to the first, especially the high A and B.

 All my whistles will have a wood head and brass body.
 The combination of materials yields a bit of that traditional sound, like a Generation or Feadog, while the wood head helps to mellow out the second octave.
 The head uses delrin in the mouthpiece, which I find less conducive to moisture issues in the windway.